-Looking for a light and flavorful entree that looks very fancy but is really easy to make?
-Well, this recipe is for you.
-Tarragon is a wonderful French herb that tastes a little bit like mild licorice.
+Looking for a light and flavorful entree that looks very fancy but is easy to make?
+Well, this chicken breasts stuffed with goat cheese recipe is for you.
+Tarragon is a beautiful French herb that tastes slightly like mild licorice.

-It brings a wonderful spring like freshness to the dish.
-If you cannot find tarragon or do not like it, feel free to substitute any herbs that you enjoy - sage, dill, thyme or marjoram would be nice choices.
+It brings a wonderful spring-like freshness to the dish.
+If you cannot find tarragon or do not like it, feel free to substitute any herbs you enjoy - sage, dill, thyme, or marjoram would be excellent choices.

 Having the goat cheese at room temperature speeds up the cooking process.
-Make sure that you take both the chicken and the cheese out of the refrigerator at least 45 minutes before you plan to cook.
+Ensure you take the chicken and cheese out of the refrigerator at least 45 minutes before you cook.

 Update: 1/16/11: We prepared 12 stuffed chicken breasts over the weekend for a dinner party arranged by my youngest daughter.
-She invited 4 of her close friends over for a sleep-over and we invited her friend's parents.
-We prepped the chicken in the afternoon so it would be an easy dinner.
+She invited 4 of her close friends over for a sleepover, and we invited her friend's parents.
+We prepped the chicken in the afternoon for an easy dinner.

-I made a few changes to the original recipe but that’s what makes this dish so great.
-There are lots of ingredients you can change depending on what's in season and what you have on hand.
+I made a few changes to the original recipe, making this dish great.
+You can change many ingredients depending on what's in season and what you have on hand.

-So for example, I sautéed up a couple of diced garlic cloves and added them to the goat cheese mixture.
-We also changed the sauce by using a commercial apricot jam instead of the peach chutney and did without the rosemary and garlic.
+So, for example, I sautéed up a couple of diced garlic cloves and added them to the goat cheese mixture.
+We also changed the sauce using a commercial apricot jam instead of the peach chutney and did without the rosemary and garlic.

 Chicken Breasts Stuffed with Herbed Goat Cheese

 - In a bowl, combine the goat cheese with chopped tarragon and season with salt and pepper.